Jordandionduval/OutlinerBuddy/README.md

 I made this tool as a way to practice python.
 The goal when creating this tool was to replace Maya's old renaming tool for something a little more versatile and powerful.

 ### Installation
-Copy the "jdd_outlinerBuddy.py" to your Maya scripts directory:
+1. Copy the "jdd_outlinerBuddy.py" to your Maya scripts directory:
 >MyDocuments\Maya\scripts\

-Use this text as a python script within Maya to run the tool:
+2. Then, within maya, use the following text as a python script to run the tool:
 ```
 import jdd_outlinerBuddy as OB
 OB.UI()
 ```

-Alternatively, this text can also be saved in the custom shelf using maya's script editor.
+3. *(Optional)* Alternatively, the text can be saved in the custom shelf using maya's script editor.
+This makes the script a small button in your current shelf so it can easily be accessed later.

 ### Patch notes
 ###### v1.0.0